 Mrs Bevins will cover my admin time every Friday afternoon

 We are looking forwards to an action packed half term full of fun!

-Our topic this half term is:
+Our Summer Two topic is:

 For more detailed information about our learning, please look out for our half-termly class curriculum newsletter which will shortly be available and located at the bottom of this page.